 What is a large dam?

 The landowner must then make a building consent application for all structures that meet this definition.
 This includes flood control dams, significantly modified natural features and canals, as well as structures that form part of large dams, such as appurtenant structures.

 Engaging an engineer

 Checks should be made to ensure they have the necessary experience and qualifications relating to dam engineering and safety assurance.
 The Engineering New Zealand(external link) or the Association for Consulting and Engineering Professionals NZ(external link) can help with this.

 1. Applying for a building consent

-What do I need to apply for a building content?
+What do I need to apply for a building consent?

 2. Application process